rhomobile/rhomobile-docs/eb/en/edge/api/RhoConnectClient.md

 ### setNotification(<span class="text-info">STRING</span> sourceName)
-<p>The RhoConnectClient system uses notifications to provide information about the sync process to a Rhodes application.
+The RhoConnectClient system uses notifications to provide information about the sync process to a Rhodes application.
 Notifications can be setup once for the duration of runtime or each time a sync is triggered.
 Once a sync is processing for a model, notifications are called with parameters containing sync process state.
-Your application can use this information to display different wait pages, progress bars, etc. setNotification will set notification for a model.</p>
+Your application can use this information to display different wait pages, progress bars, etc. setNotification will set notification for a model.

 ####Parameters
-<ul><li>sourceName : <span class='text-info'>STRING</span><p>
-<p>Source name for which notification will be enabled.
-Use &lsquo;*&rsquo; to set notification for all models.</p>
- </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>
+<ul><li>sourceName : <span class='text-info'>STRING</span><p>Source name for which notification will be enabled.
+Use '*' to set notification for all models. </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>

 ####Returns
 Synchronous Return: